INTRACEREBRAL HEMORRHAGE / VASCULAR MALFORMATIONS

 • cerebral proliferative angiopathy (CPA) Cerebral proliferative angiopathy (CPA) Proliferative angiopathy ("diffuse AVM")

-• absence of early, large venous drainage
+• absence of early, extensive venous drainage

 • involvement of an entire lobe or hemisphere as a diffuse network with normal neural tissue intermingled with the abnormal vessels